UBC-MDS/FinanceCalculator2025/README.md

 The `FinanceCalculator2025` package allows users to perform essential financial calculations conveniently.
 Below is a quick start example of how to use this package:

+1. Import the required functions from the package:

 ```
 import pandas as pd